When you or your dependent turns age 65 you are required to enroll in Medicare. Learn more about Medicare and what you have to do.

 As a PEBB retiree you should know:

-- PEBB medical plans, except Plan G, meet or exceed Medicare's minimum standard of coverage (also known as "creditable prescription drug coverage).
+- PEBB medical plans, except Medicare Supplement Plan G, meet or exceed Medicare's minimum standard of coverage (also known as "creditable prescription drug coverage").

 - The PEBB Program does not offer standalone Medicare Part D plans.

-- If you enroll in a standalone Medicare Part D plan, your only PEBB medical plan option is Premera Blue Cross Medicare Supplement Plan G.
+- If you or your spouse or state-registered domestic partner enroll in a standalone Medicare Part D plan, your only PEBB medical plan option is Premera Blue Cross Medicare Supplement Plan G.

-- If you are enrolled in a PEBB plan with Part D and enroll in another Medicare plan, you will lose your PEBB Part D.
+- If you or your dependent are enrolled in a PEBB plan with Part D and enroll in another Medicare plan, you may lose your PEBB retiree health plan coverage.

 There is a premium for Medicare Part D. The Part D premium is included in the premium for PEBB plans that include Part D.